harshturna/forgi/readme.md

 ### Generating Components

-To generate new components (controllers, routes, services, etc.): `node-scaffold generate`
+To generate new components (controllers, routes, services, etc.): `npx forgi generate`

 You'll be prompted to enter: